- You’re in a Permanent, NO WAY OUT, Relationship.

 So remember, lie down and straighten your back every couple of hours or so.
 Keep a cushion in your studio, a table and with a comfortable chair so that while you are making models or working on your laptop for long hours, you at least have a good comfortable back support.

 15. Music is your companion.

-When you are working in your studio, and your friends are away, and you don’t want any disturbance, you’ll be listening to music, and hopefully the choice is good.
+When you are working in your studio, and your friends are away, and you don’t want any disturbance, you’ll be listening to music, and hopefully, the choice is good.
 Music will help you get through and not to get bored.
 After all, silence will only make you dose off, and random friends gossiping will be a distraction.
-In our carrier, its well known that background music seems to help architects focus more while working, which is weird for other people !
+In our carrier, it is well known that background music seems to help architects focus more while working, which is weird for other people!

 16. There is no Pot of Gold at the end.

 Please, if you are delusional that you will get paid well as soon as you graduate, get this idea/thought out of your mind.
 No, you won’t be Frank Gehry or Zaha Hadid Architects as soon as you are out.
 You need to work hard after graduation for that, for many many years.
 Life of an architect is NOT easy.

 Yes, it is.
 As the years have passed by, I wish I knew how hard this was.
 I would have done some research, studied some of the architecture, read up on history before I started the school.
 This would have made a huge difference to my life.
 Knowing the theory only helps you understand the little details with an increased level of clarity.
 It helps you in your conceptual designing and would make you develop stronger valid arguments.
 There is already so much research you have to have to do, plus you have to go through the list of readings assigned by the teachers.
 Its hectic, and you end up falling down!